5.1. Protocols for Quantification#

 Example

-from mlquantify.protocols import APP
+from mlquantify.model_selection import APP

 from mlquantify.utils import get_prev_from_labels